terrapkg/packages/.github/ISSUE_TEMPLATE/incident.md

 ---

 **Describe the Incident**
-A clear and concise description of what is going on. **If you want to report a problem with a package, you are at the wrong place.**
+A clear and concise description of what is going on. **If you want to report a problem with a package, please use the Package Bug Report option instead.**

 **To Reproduce**
 Steps to reproduce the behavior: